Ultra-Massive MIMO with Orthogonal Chirp Division Multiplexing for Near-Field Sensing and Communication Integration: System Description and Channel Model

 Given $L$ near-field sensing targets, the position and the velocity of the $l$-th target are respectively denoted as ${{\bf{p}}_l} = {\left[ {{x_l},{y_l},{z_l}} \right]^{\rm{T}}} \in \mathbb{R}^3$ ($z_l > 0$) and ${{\bf{v}}_l} = {\left[ {{v_{x,l}},{v_{y,l}},{v_{z,l}}} \right]^{\rm{T}}} \in \mathbb{R}^3$, $l = 1,2,\ldots ,L$.
 The sensing channel from the $i$-th Tx antenna to the $j$-th Rx antenna associated with the $l$-th target can be represented as the following time-variant system

 where $c$ is the speed of light, ${\alpha _{i,j,l}}$ is the complex gain, and

 is the distance of the propagation path as the function of time.

-Note that most of the existing works on UM-MIMO communications \cite{cui2022channel} and ISAC \cite{wang2024performance,wang2024cramer} heavily depend on the assumption that the channel is spatially-correlated, i.e., $\alpha_{i,j,l} = \alpha_{l}$, $\forall i,j$.
-However, this assumption becomes impractical in near-field communications/sensing.
-Due to the large aperture, the UM-MIMO sees each near-field scatterer/target via large angle spread and delay spread, which makes the complex gains aspect-dependent.
-We refer to this as spatially-uncorrelated (SUC) channel.
-Moreover, the near-field target may only see a portion of the UM-MIMO, which renders $\alpha_{i,j,l} = 0$ for some $i,j,l$.
-This is called spatial non-stationarity (SNS) in the context of near-field communications \cite{de2020non}, but it is rarely considered in the sensing scenarios.
+Note that most of the existing works on UM-MIMO communications \cite{cui2022channel} and ISAC \cite{wang2024performance,wang2024cramer} heavily depend on the assumption that the channel is spatially-correlated, i.e., $\alpha_{i,j,l} = \alpha_{l}$, $\forall i,j$ {(see Fig.~\ref{fig:CM}(a)).
+However, this assumption becomes impractical in near-field communications/sensing for the following reasons: (i) Due to its large aperture, the UM-MIMO sees each near-field target via large angle spread and delay spread, which makes radar cross section (RCS) and fading aspect-dependent and distance-dependent, respectively, as seen in Fig.~\ref{fig:CM}(b).
+This enhances the distinctiveness of complex gain for each Tx-Rx antenna pairs, which in turn increases the overall channel diversity.
+We refer to this as a {\em spatially-uncorrelated} (SUC) channel; and (ii) the near-field target may only see a portion of the UM-MIMO, as indicated in Fig.~\ref{fig:CM}(c), particularly in the indoor scenarios, which renders $\alpha_{i,j,l} = 0$ for some $i,j,l$.
+This is called {\em spatial non-stationarity} (SNS) in the context of near-field communications \cite{de2020non}, but it is rarely considered in the sensing scenarios. }